freeheeling/whether_sweater/README.md

 Based on the premises of being a back-end developer working on a team that is building an application to plan road trips, this app allows users to view the current weather as well as the forecasted weather at a destination.

+The [project requirements](https://backend.turing.io/module3/projects/sweater_weather/requirements) provide an overview of the application's wireframes.

 The [Sweater Weather Service](https://sweater-weather-service.herokuapp.com/) is hosted on Heroku.

 ## Features